 Sam Bromiley - Policy and External Affairs Manager

-Sam joined Helplines Partnership in October 2021 having previously worked for a health charity as well as Parliament.
+Sam joined Helplines Partnership in October 2021 having previously worked for a health charity as well as in Parliament.
 He has experience working in policy across the health and disability sector and in his spare time is a local Councillor, focussing on children’s social care and care leavers.
 He has also led participation work in research projects and is keen to ensure the value and impact of helplines is evidenced.
 Sam leads HLP’s work on a wide range of policy issues relating to helplines and is looking forward to working with our membership to develop strategic policy activity.
-He lives with his family in the West Country and enjoys paddle boarding with his wife whenever possible.
+He lives with his family in the West Country and enjoys paddle boarding whenever possible.

 Liz Champion - Senior Marketing and Communications Lead